Zero-Knowledge: Constructing a SNARK Proof (Part 2/3)

 Binding the Commitments to a Single Witness

-For each variable $i$, the CRS publishes a bundled point scaled by a secret $\beta$:
+For each variable $i$, the CRS publishes a single point that bundles all three sides under a secret $\beta$:

 $$\beta \big(L_i(\tau) + R_i(\tau) + O_i(\tau)\big) \cdot G_1$$

-With $\beta \cdot G_1$ and $\beta \cdot G_2$ also in the CRS, the verifier runs a pairing check:
+With $\beta \cdot G_1$ and $\beta \cdot G_2$ also added to the CRS, the verifier runs a pairing check:

 $\pi_B$ pairs separately since it lives in $G_2$ while $\pi_A, \pi_C$ stay in $G_1$.
 By bilinearity, both sides reduce to the same power of $e(G_1, G_2)$.
 Matching exponents, canceling β, and equating per term in the sum: